espressif/esp-idf-sbom/README.md

 ```

 * **license**:
     License expression explicitly declared by the author.
+It has to be a valid SPDX license
+    expression, meaning license identifiers from the [SPDX license list][15] combined with
+    `AND`, `OR` and `WITH`.
+The expression is validated and SBOM creation fails if it is
+    not valid.
+A license that is not on the SPDX license list is used as `LicenseRef-<id>`
+    and described with the **custom-licenses** key below.
 * **copyright**:
     Copyright explicitly declared by the author.
 This can be single string or a
     list of copyrights.